Norishio: Potato Chips Flavor that Represents Japan

 The Norishio flavor is lightly salted potato crisps flecked with particles of Nori seaweed.

-Lastly, let’s see the ingredients in the Calbee Norishio Potato Chips.
+Lastly, let’s see the ingredients used in the Calbee Norishio Potato Chips.